woog2roid/woog2roid/README.md

 ## GuiJung Woo (woog2roid)

 ### A developer
-- who believes great services can enrich our lives
+who believes great services can enrich our lives
-- who values efficient operation of an organization
+who values efficient operation of an organization
-- who derives pleasure from exploring new technology
+who derives pleasure from exploring new technology

-I am interested in creating great services itself, and I am open to learning  skills are required in the process.
-I have deployed projects so far on my personal domain(https://woog2roid.dev).
+As mentioned above, I am interested in creating great services, and I am open to learning skills are required in the process.
+And I have deployed projects so far on my personal domain(woog2roid.dev).
 As developed several web services, I naturally came to study the web full stack.

+Currently I want to expand knowledge and experience to the overall field.
+To achieve this, I am participating in several projects with AI researcher/developer, designer, PM.

 ### Who am I?
 What I've done?